hamed-shirbandi/DnnMvcAjaxHandler/README.md

 # What is this ?

-dnn mvc module not support Mvc Ajax and this make every thing hard to implement and jquery make us angry ! with this library we can use Ajax.ActonLink and BeginForm and Pagination and ... in dnn mvc module
+dnn mvc module not support Mvc Ajax and this make every thing hard to implement and jquery make us angry ! with this library we can use Ajax.ActionLink and BeginForm and Pagination and ... in dnn mvc module

 # Install via NuGet